 Local Storage

 Local storage, a basic feature of an IP camera (IPC), manages the SD card.
-It stores audio, videos, and images to the SD card in the specified directory and file structure, supporting video search, playback, download, and deletion.
+It stores audios, videos, and images to the SD card in the specified directory and file structure, supporting data search, playback, download, and deletion.

 Feature description